 Network Engineer - A network engineer is responsible for installing, maintaining and supporting computer communication networks within an organisation or between organisations.
 Your role will be to ensure the smooth operation of communication networks in order to provide maximum performance and availability for their users (staff, clients, customers and suppliers).

-Network Administrator - A network administrator will be responsible for analysis, installation and configuration of company networks.
+Network Administrator - A network administrator will be responsible for the analysis, installation and configuration of company networks.
 The role usually includes the monitoring network performance, troubleshooting problems and maintaining network security.
 Other activities include assisting customers with operating systems and network adapters, configuring routers, switches, and firewalls, and evaluating third-party tools.

 Network Analyst - Network analysts generally write software programs or scripts that aid in network analysis, such as diagnostics or monitoring utilities.
 They also specialize in evaluating third-party products and integrating new software technologies into an existing network environment or to build a new environment.